DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 ## GCP BQ \- Remember to save your queries

-By the way, this isn’t a problem/solution, but a useful hint:
+By the way, this isn't a problem/solution, but a useful hint:

 * Please, remember to save your progress in BigQuery SQL Editor.